Raise3D MetalFuse & Raise3D Forge1 3D Printer: Complete Metal 3D Printing System for Small Batch Production of Metal Parts

 Filament is stored inside the enclosure under the top cover on rolling holders for two 3 kg spools.
 Guide tubes feed material to the extruders, with an optical run-out sensor pausing prints when filament runs out.
 Loading is done via quick coupler and guided by on-screen prompts.

-Raise3D MetalFuse printer with filament spools inside a transparent enclosure, designed for crafting precise metal parts.
+Raise3D MetalFuse 3D printer setup with enclosed filament spools for precise metal printing.

-Raise3D MetalFuse printer showing filament spool and internal components, designed for precise, high-quality 3D printing of metal parts and samples.
+Raise3D MetalFuse printer showing internal components, including filament spool and intricate mechanics for industrial 3D metal printing.

 What is the mainboard of the Raise3D MetalFuse?